 An option that allows you to postpone your federal student loan payments until after you graduate from college or until your enrollment status drops below half time (as determined by your school).
 If you're enrolled in school at least half time, your school's registrar's office should place your loans in an in-school deferment, but it never hurts to check with your school to be sure.

 A federal student loan repayment plan for low-income borrowers.
-IBR determines your monthly payment amounts based on your income and family size.
+It also offers loan forgiveness on any remaining balance after 20 or 25 years of eligible payments (10 years if you work for a nonprofit or public service employer).
 It also offers loan forgiveness on any remaining balance after 25 years of eligible payments.
 If you have significant federal student loan debt and/or you don't make much money, you may be eligible for IBR.

 A federal student loan repayment plan specifically for low-income borrowers with DL loans.
 ICR determines your monthly payment amounts based on your income and family size.
 It also offers loan forgiveness on any remaining balance after 25 years of eligible payments.
 If you have significant student loan debt from your DL loans and/or you don't earn much money, you may be eligible for ICR.